amilkov3/lol-no-generics/index.md

+# Alex Milkov

+I currently a developer at The Weather Company and am getting my masters from my soul crushing alma-mater, Georgia Tech.
+This is a series of shameless rants interspersed hopefully with some usefull information

-# Cabal and Stack: The Mish Mash that is the current state of Haskell build tools
+[Cabal and Stack: The Mish Mash that is the current state of Haskell build tools](cabal-stack.md]

-Actually I suppose that title is misleading.
-I haven't waded through cabal that much.
-Mostly because I haven't found a need to.
-Once I wrapped my head around stack enough (an ongoing process), I never had the need to fiddle with cabal.
-However, with regard to creating new projects, you'll find that as of now, stack and cabal are inextricably intertwined.